 LOS ANGELES – Bones which have been cooked have had all the moisture drained from them, thus they become dry and brittle.
 As they move down a dog’s intestinal tract, they splinter into tiny pieces as sharp as needles and thus can perforate the esophagus or scrape, puncture or block the stomach and intestines.
 This is how a dog may find itself in a threatening situation.
+Many people feed their dog various different scraps of food when they’ve finished a meal, without realizing the harm they could be causing.
+Read more about which foods you can and can’t feed your pooch here.

 Turkey bones – whether they have meat on them or not – are the ultimate splintering bones, and should never be given to dogs!
 Any sharp point on a bone can scrape and cut your dog’s gastrointestinal tract from the esophagus down to the rectum, causing damage on its way in or out.
 A sharp bone can even cause perforation or get stuck and cause a blockage that does not allow food to pass.